nimbly/Syndicate/README.md

 A handler is your code that will receive the event message and process it.
 The handler can be any `callable` type but typically is a class method.

-`Syndicate` will call your handlers with full dependency resolution and injection.
-This means with a PSR-11 Container instance, your application dependencies can be automatically injected into your handlers either in the constructor of a class or as arguments to your class method.
+`Syndicate` will call your handlers with full dependency resolution and injection with a PSR-11 Container instance you have provided.
+Both the constructor and the method to be called will have dependencies automatically resolved and injected.

+**NOTE:** The `Nimbly\Syndicate\Message` instance can *always* be resolved with or without a conatiner.

 ```php
 namespace App\Consumer\Handlers;